MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

   frameborder="0"
 ></iframe>

-- We could tell from the chart that within the recoreded major power outages, `severe weather`, `intentional attack`, and `system operability disruption` were the top 3 most popular cuases, with `severe weather` being the most significant cause.
+- We could tell from the chart that within the recorded major power outages, `severe weather`, `intentional attack`, and `system operability disruption` were the top 3 most popular causes, with `severe weather` being the most significant cause.

 This pie chart shows the distribution of `'OUTAGE.DURATION'`.
 Since there were so many unique duration lengths, we engineered a feature called `Duration Category` and categorized the durations into 4 different levels, `Short`, `Medium`, `Long`, and `No Data`:

 - Outages in the `Short` category last up to an hour (60 minutes)
 - Outages in the `Medium` category last up to a day (1440 minutes)
 - Outages in the `Long` category last more than a day (more than 1440 minutes)
-- Outages in the `No Data` category have no recoreded duration in the given dataset
+- Outages in the `No Data` category have no recorded duration in the given dataset

 <iframe
   src="assets/Duration Categories Distribution.html"